flutter/plugins/FlutterFire.md

 # FlutterFire

-FlutterFire is a set of [Flutter plugins](https://flutter.io/platform-plugins/) that enable Flutter Apps to use one or more [Firebase](https://firebase.google.com/) services.
+FlutterFire is a set of [Flutter plugins](https://flutter.io/platform-plugins/) that enable Flutter apps to use one or more [Firebase](https://firebase.google.com/) services.

-## Supported Firebase Products
+[Flutter](https://flutter.io) is a new mobile app SDK to help developers and designers build modern mobile apps for iOS and Android.

+*Note*: These plugins are part of the [Flutter open source project](https://github.com/flutter).
+The plugins are still under development, and some APIs might not be available yet.
+[Feedback](https://github.com/flutter/flutter/issues) and [Pull Requests](https://github.com/flutter/plugins/pulls) are most welcome!

+## Available FlutterFire plugins

 | Plugin | Firebase feature | Source code |
 |---|---|---|